Welcome to our article on how to shrink shorts.

 Follow these three methods below to help you find the perfect size of shorts.
 If you decide that shrinking isn’t the best option, try altering them yourself or take them to a tailor (dry cleaners also do minor alterations like this).
 Use this guide on how to measure shorts inseam if you do it yourself.

-- Remove dirt and stains from your shorts.
+Remove dirt and stains from your shorts.
 Putting dirty shorts into the dryer will bake in the dirt/stain.
-You can treat the stains with a stain remover spray or use some elbow grease with soap and water.
+You can treat the stains with a stain remover spray or use some elbow grease with soap and water, then wash your shorts.

 - For new, never-been-washed shorts, try just washing them first with warm or hot water.